Blog

 GPT-3 did not give us any column headers and gave us a table with every-other row having no information with only 4 rows of actual customer data.
 It also gave us three columns of interests when we were only looking for one, but to be fair to GPT-3 we did use a plural.
 All that being said, the data it did produce for us isn’t half bad - names and sexual orientations track with the correct genders, the cities it gave us are also in their correct states, and the dates make sense.

 Hopefully if we give GPT-3 some examples it will better understand exactly what we’re looking for.
-Unfortunately, due to product limitations, GPT-3 can’t read an entire database to learn and generate synthetic data from, so we can only give it a few example rows.
+Unfortunately, due to product limitations, GPT-3 can’t read an entire database to learn and generate fake data from, so we can only give it a few example rows.

 This time, we give GPT-3 the following examples: